 Under Anderson’s lights, supporting CVE & counter propaganda in a conflict setting “can reinforce, exacerbate, and prolong the conflict.
 It can also help to reduce tensions and strengthen people’s capacities to disengage from fighting and find peaceful options for solving problems.”
 Often it will do some of both.
 In some ways it worsens the conflict, and in others it supports disengagement.
 “But it all cases,” she argues, “aid given during conflict cannot remain separate from the conflict”.

-So to borrow from Anderson, aid workers and media development NGOs alike should:
+So to borrow from Anderson, media development NGOs should:

 - Try to identify local actors and local networks that can promote peace.